 According to a Carnegie Mellon study, talking on a cellphone reduces the amount of brain activity used for driving by 37%.
 According to the National Highway Traffic Safety Administration, in 2009, 5,474 people were killed in distracted driving crashes and another 448,000 were injured.

 Cellphone companies are only required to keep activity records for a limited period of time, and this data is crucial to proving a truck driver was texting or talking on the phone at the time of the accident.
 So don't wait, contact our team of semi-truck lawyers today.
-We have nearly 30 years of experience in handling trucking accidents, and we can help you.
+We have over 70 years of experience in handling trucking accidents, and we can help you.
 Call us at 615-742-4880 or toll-free at 866-812-8787 or simply fill out this online form.

 Other Truck Accident Information: